tenzir/tenzir/cloud/aws/README.md

 pay-as-you-go scaling.

 The VAST client typically performs short-running ad-hoc tasks, like ingesting a file or running query.
-We map these type of actions to Lambda functions.
+We map such actions to Lambda functions.

 ### VPC Infrastructure